dheera/ros2-wifi-geolocation/README.md

 # Disclaimer

+I designed this mainly as a fallback geolocation option for robots that I own and control, in the event of GPS failure, and for approximate indoor localization in extremely large indoor venues.

 If you use a paid API I am not responsible for any charges.
 Set "interval" appropriately and edit the code to put hard limits on API usage if you wish.

 I am not liable for any abuse of this code.
 Do not use it to abuse privacy or geolocate anyone without their consent.